 This is a simple and straightforward chocolate cake.
 No difficult techniques or fancy ingredients.
 It has a lovely, light texture and is not too rich.
 The beauty of this cake is you can make it as modest or as magnificent as you like.
-A basic topping of whipped cream is absolutely delicious, or for a sweeter option, Caramel Treat works wonderfully as a quick “icing”.
+A basic topping of whipped cream is absolutely delicious, or for a sweeter option, tinned caramel works wonderfully as a quick “icing”.
 If you’re after a richer chocolate flavour, pour over a chocolate ganache (try a mint or orange flavoured chocolate for something different).
-My all-time favourite topping and what I have used here, is chocolate fudge icing.
-It’s a deliciously fudge-textured icing that is streets ahead of any buttercream!
-If the occasion calls for a little more decoration, the chocolate curls add a lovely touch.
+My all-time favourite topping and what I have used here, is my rich chocolate buttercream.
+It’s a deliciously chocolatey icing made with a secret ingredient that gives it the most heavenly texture…

 180g white sugar

 10ml baking powder (2 tsp)

 225ml of milk

 - Preheat the oven to 190°C. Grease and line two 20cm diameter cake tins.

 - Cream the butter and sugar together with an electric or stand mixer for about 5 minutes, until very light and fluffy.